uw-dims/dims-devguide/docs/source/sourcemanagement.rst

 is done using a local server accessed via SSH to ``git.prisem.washington.edu``.

-Team members need to have familiarity with a few general task sets, which are covered in the sections below:
+Team members need to have familiarity with a few general task sets, which are covered in the sections below.
+These tasks include things like:

 + Cloning repositories and initializing them for use of the ``hub-flow`` Git addon scripts.